-We get calls at Sanford House all the time, from people who are on the fence about whether they have a drinking problem or not.
-We call this “precontemplation,” because oftentimes the caller is obviously in trouble, but they don’t see it.
+We get calls at Sanford House all the time from people who are on the fence about whether they have a drinking problem or not.
+This is called “pre-contemplation,” because oftentimes the caller is obviously in trouble, but they don’t see it.
 Or don’t want to see it.
 We appreciate these calls, because it provides us with a nonthreatening forum to discuss addiction and the treatment options that are available.

-We say, if drinking is impacting your relationships, you have a drinking problem, no matter how much alcohol you can “handle”.
+At Sanford Addiction Treatment Centers, we say, “If drinking is impacting your relationships, you have a drinking problem, no matter how much alcohol you can handle.”

-Here are some key indicators you might not have thought of (or if you thought of them, you might have found a way to explain or justify your behavior):
+Here are some key indicators of drinking problems you might not have thought of.
+(Or if you thought of them, you might have found a way to explain or justify your behavior.)

 - Do you lie about where you’ve been and under-report how much you drink?